 Romans 12 tells us that for believers in Christ, everything we do is an offering of worship to God, whether we’re doing something we would think of as “spiritual,” like praying or serving in Children’s Ministry, or cooking dinner or working on a spread sheet.
-But our spiritual sacrifices are so pathetic, so blighted by sin – how can the Lord accept them?
+But our spiritual sacrifices are so pathetic, so blighted by sin, so marred by impure motives – how can the Lord accept them?
 Our praying and singing is often distracted.
 Our acts of service and mercy are often flavored with self-glorification.

 So how can our sacrifices be acceptable to God?

 The key is that our acts of worship are “acceptable to God THROUGH Jesus.”
 He is the Mediator between God and man, our great High Priest.
 This means that Jesus takes our flawed and sin-stained offerings, washes them with his blood, and presents them to the Father as perfect.

 Without our Mediator our sacrifices wouldn’t be fit for an angel, let alone the Holy One whose eyes are too pure to look upon sin.
 But through Christ, the Father receives our acts of worship with pleasure and delight.

 Let’s praise God today for his glorious Son!
 Let’s offer him our lives today as his priests made holy by the blood of Christ.
 And thank God for the kid with the blue hair.